theevo/CategorySwiper/Discovery-tree.md

 [^22]: async problem.
 InterfaceManager(.Local) loads Transactions which is async according to the protocol LunchMoneyInterface. test completes before the transactions load.
 Solution: Protocol. if a protocol function is marked `async`, then the compiler will enforce calls with `await` even if the concrete type is not async.
 We create a new protocol, duplicate the function signature without the `async`, then conform it to the Protocol that requires `async`.
 Now this has me thinking about protocol functions as stored properties. rather than defining async in the protocol function, can we instead require a stored property of type closure instead.
 Can this stored property be async?
 [^23]: A closure property must also be declared as `async` or `throws`.
 It seems you can't hide away this fact.
 If the body says `await` or `try`, the compiler won't budge until you make the correct declarations.
 [^24]: Thank goodness for tests.
 Uncovered a value-type behavior where if you get the first element of an array `var first = arr.first`, you're getting a copy.
 Anyway you go about it, you have to access index `[0]` to overwrite it.
+[^25]: Never expected to use slight of hand here.
+Status quo: always remove from unswipedCards and append it to swipedCards.
+We need the removal from unswiped for the View's sake, but we can choose not to append if a card is swiped left (aka the old one).
+The bigger lesson here is to honor the Discovery Tree's need for little to no code.
+Keeping it high level with "replace the card" gave me room to maneuver; whereas if i wrote "pass around indexes so you can update the card later", i'm setting myself up for sabotage.
+My original thought of "replacement" was to find the card in the swipedCards and then remove it.
+But the code completion inspired something so deliciously simple that I couldn't ignore it: just append the updated card without regard of removing the old one.
+What if the old one was never there to begin with?
+For that to happen, I would have to not append the card that was just swiped left.